Skip to content

 Preset names appear as tooltips when hovering over color swatches in the editor.

-Style options let campaign editors choose from predefined visual styles without editing code.
+Style presets let campaign editors choose from predefined visual styles without editing code.
 This is ideal for offering variations like spacing, background colors, or alignment while maintaining brand consistency.

-1. Option set definitions (<mm-options>) - Define the available choices and their CSS styles
+1. Preset set definitions (<mm-presets>) - Define the available choices and their CSS styles

-2. Option assignments (mm-options attribute) - Apply option sets to specific elements
+2. Preset assignments (mm-presets attribute) - Apply preset sets to specific elements

 When a user selects a choice in the campaign editor, the CSS styles from that choice are applied to the element.

-Use <mm-options> elements to define sets of style choices.
+Use <mm-presets> elements to define sets of style choices.
 Each contains <mm-choice> elements specifying the available styles.

 LocationScopeUse case

-Template headerGlobal - available to all modulesCommon options: spacing, fonts, brand colors
+Template headerGlobal - available to all modulesCommon presets: spacing, fonts, brand colors

-Inside a moduleModule-specificOptions unique to that module’s design
+Inside a moduleModule-specificPresets unique to that module’s design

-Place <mm-options> elements in the template header block, typically after the <body> tag:
+Place <mm-presets> elements in the template header block, typically after the <body> tag:

 <body style="margin: 0; padding: 0;">